Diary Major John Kevin Lloyd - 1942-1945 - Part 14

 very dirty restaurant.

-Potatoes, bananas (some red) betel
+Potatoes, bananas (some red), betel

-nut with the necessary berries & leaves,
+nut with the necessary lime & leaves,

 cocoanut, fish & shrimps, chicken,

-haberdashery, sandals leather or rubber,
+haberdashery, sandals leather or rubber

 tires, a horrible latrine, jewellery,